 You will find all information (projects, research output, press clippings, datasets, prizes) that has been entered into Pure.
 The names of the researchers and the Research Units are provided by the WUR HRM department.

 Are you a researcher and your personal page is missing?

 Please change the settings in your We@WUR page from private into public.

 I want to change my name in Research@WUR; it is spelled incorrectly, and/or it has spelling variants.
 How can I fix this?

-The name you see in your personal researcher page comes from the WUR HRM department.
-If your name is incorrect, please contact them to change it.
+The name you see in your personal researcher page is provided by the WUR HRM department.
+If you have published under different name variants, please send an email to firstname.lastname@example.org so the publications can be merged.
+If your name is incorrect, please contact HRM to change it.

 Do you want to replace your photo?

 You can do that yourself in We@WUR.
 It might take a day before the photo is added to Research@WUR.

 EU-funded projects are derived from CORDIS.
 If an EU-funded project is related to a WUR publication, the project and the publication will be linked to each other.
 EU-funded projects are not linked to individual researchers yet, as this information is not available in the CORDIS export.

 My publication list is not complete.
 What to do?